Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/bonaire.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Néerlandais : Mon-Fri 4 h à midi
+Néerlandais : Mon-Fri 4 h-midi

 Anglais : Mon-Fri 4 h-midi